SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional/index.md

                           </p>

                           <p>
                             As well as just being an RSS feed reader with some extra fancy bits for Twitter, the rule engine is fantastic.
-I can subscribe to a really broad feed from a news outlet, and create rules of my own to filter out the noise by <em>filtering in </em>keywords.
+I can subscribe to a really broad feed from a news outlet, and create rules of my own to filter out the noise by *filtering in *keywords.
                           </p>